yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH/Readme.md

 If WiFi/BT is needed instead of or additionally to an Ethernet connection then the external 2.4GHz WLAN antenna can be connected to the onboard WROOM-1U module.
 The connector is compatible with the following standards: U.FL (Hirose), MHF-I (I-PEX) and AMC (Amphen).

+A collection of software examples (for PlatformIO and/or ArduinoIDE) are available in folder [examples](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YB-ESP32-S3-ETH/examples).
+They will help you to get used to the board and to explore all hardware features.

 ## YB-ESP32-S3-ETH board features:
  - **ESP32-S3-WROOM-1U-N8R8** module with 8MB Flash, 8MB PSRAM or **ESP32-S3-WROOM-1U-N4** module with 4MB Flash
  - **WiFi/BT IPEX** antenna connector